edanalytics/startingblocks_oss/docs/sbe-functions.md

 ### Remove

-This action will remove entry tied to the given Tenant from the DynamoDB tables and then delete the Admin and Security databases.
+This action will remove the entry tied to the given Tenant from the DynamoDB tables and then delete the Admin and Security databases.

 Example input: